tallamjr/astronet/README.md

 ## The Road to `v1.0.0`
 <a id="roadmap"></a>

-The idea of `astronet` is not really to be a library, more of a repository for the code developed during my PhD and my thesis.
+The idea of `astronet` is not really to be a library, but to be more of a repository for the code developed during my PhD and my thesis.

 Having said that, it would be nice to have `astronet` be more "stable" and to have extra features that would allow someone else to pick it up and use with _minimal_ frustrations.

 Therefore, the plan is to get to `v1.0.0` at some point, but I will not be prioritizing this.
-Anyone interested should follow this meta-issue where I will log the progress and put placeholder issues to-be-tackle in order for `v1.0.0` to be "ready".
+Anyone interested should follow this [meta-issue](https://github.com/tallamjr/astronet/issues/87) where I will log the progress and put placeholder issues to be addressed in order for `v1.0.0` to be "ready".

-The main aspects will be a reduce cost data processing pipeline that can work lazily on the PLAsTiCC dataset, ideally being able to go from the source online to useable `astronet` format.
+The main aspects will be a reduce the cost of the data processing pipeline such that it can be done lazily and locally for PLAsTiCC at least, and in the future for [ELAsTiCC](https://portal.nersc.gov/cfs/lsst/DESC_TD_PUBLIC/ELASTICC/) dataset.
 Once this is done, much of the rest of the updates will be cosmetic and to ensure usability of the codebase.